TheophileMt92/theophile-mouton/work experience.md

 _2025 - Present_

 - Leading the design, analysis, and manuscript preparation for a study on global hotspots of shark and ray functional and phylogenetic biodiversity.
-- Utilizing advanced methods, including a reinforcement-learning-based conservation prioritization algorithm developed in Python.
+- Utilising advanced methods, including a reinforcement-learning-based conservation prioritisation algorithm developed in Python.
 - Conducting a GAP analysis of the global Marine Protected Area network using R to evaluate conservation coverage and effectiveness.